Preview: Obama's Patriot Games

 One can safely risk a shiny new iLlinous quarter that darned few people who ever had anything to do with making the USA Patriot Act law actually read it.
 One could also wager that even fewer people know that the law is a god-forsaken acronym for “Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism.”
 I bet it took as many true believers to trance up that tortured title as it took to transcribe the act itself.

-You should have read
+You should have read the fine print! |

-It’s little wonder that so few people have read the Patriot Act; it is unreadable I regularly read Joyce, Proust, Faulkner and Clausewitz and enjoy them all immensely, but I can’t make hide nor hair of the Patriot Act.
+It’s little wonder that so few people have read the Patriot Act; it is unreadable.
+I regularly read Joyce, Proust, Faulkner and Clausewitz and enjoy them all immensely, but I can’t make hide nor hair of the Patriot Act.
 They might as well have titled it Remembrance of Legislation Past, because it is a compendium of amendments to laws already on the books that are themselves unreadable because they’re incomprehensible and/or classified and/or don’t even exist as far as anyone really knows.
 About all one can glean about the Patriot Act is that it made the Bill of Rights as obsolete as decency among Republicans and conviction among Democrats.

 In 2007, Yahooligans from both sides of the aisle howled like Sergeant Fury’s Commandos at the release of an inspector general report that revealed abuses of the Patriot Act by the FBI.
 "It shows just how this administration has no respect for checks and balances” squealed Democrat Chuck Schumer.
 Republican Arlen Specter growled that Congress might "take away some of the authority which we've already given to the FBI, since they appear not to be able to know how to use it."
 But in the end, nothing really changed and everybody in the FBI lived to molest the Constitution another day.